 - Letters of recommendation from the student's original application.

-IV.
-Letter of Nomination from thesis mentor.
-Thesis mentor/advisor must a be PSTP faculty member.
-The letter should be submitted through the online recommendation system.
-The mentor should address the following in their letter of nomination:
+V. Letter of Nomination from thesis mentor (or co-mentor).
+Thesis mentor/advisor /co-mentor must a be PSTP faculty member.
+The letter should be submitted through the online recommendation system. [must use your @umich.edu email to access] The mentor should address the following in their letter of nomination:

 - Relevance of the student's research and fit with PSTP